-Washington Post: Trump shared classified info to Russians
+Sources: Trump shared classified info with Russians

 A bipartisan group of senators appeared surprised on Monday when told about The Washington Post story, and members of the Senate intelligence committee said they were not briefed on the matter.

-Sen. Bob Corker, a Tennessee Republican, said it would be "very, very problematic" is true.
+Sen. Bob Corker, a Tennessee Republican, said it would be "very, very problematic" if true.

 "They are in a downward spiral right now and have got to figure out a way to come to grips with all that's happening," Corker said.
 "You know the shame of it is there's a really good national security team in place."